barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

 The engineering app loads the local bundles defined in ``$GMT_LOCAL/etc/bundles``.
 It currently uses the model generated config files to read data for your package.
-Those config files are created in ``$GMT_LOCAL/modules/<your_project>_dcs/src/etc/conf/<your_package>_pkg/<component>_config.coffee``; it's useful to see what's in those configs when troubleshooting data availability issues.
-The availability of data to the UI largely depends on those config file.
+Those config files are created in ``$GMT_LOCAL/modules/<your_module>/src/etc/conf/<your_package>_pkg/<component>_config.coffee``; it's useful to see what's in those configs when troubleshooting data availability issues.
+The availability of data to the UI largely depends on those config files.
 The values generated will depend on how you write your model, but a sample of a config file might look like

     .. code-block:: coffee